sailscastshq/docs.sailscasts.com/docs/captain-vane/basic-usage.md

 ```

 ::: tip
-captain-vane assumes every model has an `id` field in `config/models.js` so it prepoluates that field with a random Uuid.
+captain-vane assumes every model has an `id` field in `config/models.js` so it prepopulates that field with a random Uuid.
 You can change this if you are using integers for that field.
 :::

 ## Defining model factories